-So naturally for a country whose average annual income is USD 862, budget is a huge factor while seeking such services.
+So naturally for a country whose average annual income is USD 862, budget is a huge factor when seeking such services.
 They will obviously want to go with the web developers.

 There’s another fact that I found out recently.
 The design jobs that are being outsourced to Nepal are less than five percent of the total outsourced jobs.
 Web design works are hardly sent to Nepal these days.
 The developed countries hardly believe that Nepal has a web design ecosystem that can address their needs.
-In the absence of outsourced jobs the local market should have contributed to the flourishing of the web design works but as mentioned above its marred by the low cost budget that most clients offer.
+In the absence of outsourced jobs, the local market should have contributed to the flourishing of web design works but as mentioned above its marred by the low-cost budget that most clients offer.

-So why is it that a Nepali web developer is able to produce websites in such a short span of time while a web designer takes so much of time?
-Before I explain you on this its important to understand the job roles of these two professions.
+So why is it that a Nepali web developer is able to produce websites in such a short span of time while a web designer takes so much time?
+Before I explain to you on this it's important to understand the job roles of these two professions.

-A web designer is one who uses graphic design tools like PhotoShop to create a look for the web.
-They need to be creative, should be able to visualize colours, be imaginative and have strong understanding of typography, spacial relationships, audience and user experience.
+A web designer is one who uses graphic design tools like Photoshop to create a look for the web.
+They need to be creative, should be able to visualize colors, be imaginative, and have a strong understanding of typography, spacial relationships, audience, and user experience.
 Often web designers are considered right-brained.

-There’s nothing wrong in providing the clients with ready-made theme websites.
-In fact I would say its a good move to introduce clients to the online world.
-But what most Nepali web developers do not educate or explain properly to the clients is about the processes involved.
+There’s nothing wrong with providing clients with ready-made theme websites.
+In fact, I would say it's a good move to introduce clients to the online world.
+But what most Nepali web developers do not educate or explain properly to the clients is the processes involved.
 Most Nepali clients believe that the websites that have been built within a week are also original work and exclusively designed for them.

-In the race for the survival of the fittest, the Nepali web designers are having a pretty tough time to accommodate.
+In the race for the survival of the fittest, Nepali web designers are having a pretty tough time accommodating.
 Try and find an experienced freelance web designer in Nepal and you won’t find many.
 The number of exceptional web designers in Nepal in my assumption is probably less than 500.
-And of those scarce numbers many are probably planning to go abroad very soon.
+And of those scarce numbers, many are probably planning to go abroad very soon.

-Meanwhile web developers are flourishing and doing extremely well as freelancers or small start-ups.
+Meanwhile, web developers are flourishing and doing extremely well as freelancers or small start-ups.
 The number of web & software developers in Nepal is probably in the range of 10 to 50 thousand.
-Each year around ten thousand Nepali students enroll into IT programs as compared to around thousand enrollment in Fine Arts.
+Each year around ten thousand Nepali students enroll in IT programs as compared to around a thousand enrolling in Fine Arts.

-Traditionally a country known for its painters and sculptors, is still doing relatively good in terms of the handicrafts, but when it comes to website designing or graphics designing, Nepal is somewhat left behind.
+Traditionally a country known for its painters and sculptors is still doing relatively well in terms of handicrafts, but when it comes to website designing or graphics designing, Nepal is somewhat left behind.

 Designers like Swapnil Acharya are hardly taking on any local projects.
-Its the Silicon Valley projects that interest them and there’s a good reason for such mentality.
+It's the Silicon Valley projects that interest them and there’s a good reason for such a mentality.

 If we really care about developing a web design ecosystem in Nepal then here are some of the approaches which should help them in their survival: